 That was when they got in contact with WELL.
 The WELL perspective looks at other values in the facilities – not just the design and operation of the buildings themselves, but how they affect human behavior related to health and well-being, things like airflow, indoor greenery and opportunities for exercise and ergonomics in the workplace is important.

 Castellum liked the idea of this certification – largely because the data indicated that the certification was necessary, Elland says.

 “We spend 90% of our time indoors, and about 60% of our health and well-being is affected by our physical and social environment.
 In Sweden, we have problems with stress-related illnesses and long-term sick leave.
 Our business community is obviously doing something wrong, so we need to consider the causes.”

-Castellum sees a demand from their clients for a health perspective on buildings and workplaces.
+Castellum sees a demand from their clients for a sustainable building with a health perspective on the workplace.
 So in 2016 they decided to invest in one of the first health-certified buildings in the Nordic region.
-The ground breaking took place in the summer of 2017 in the Hyllie district of Malmö, and the building will be completed in the spring of 2019.
+The ground breaking took place in the summer of 2017 in the Hyllie district of Malmö, and the healthy workplace will be completed in the spring of 2019.